Audit Committee Charter

-The Audit Committee shall meet periodically in separate executive sessions with management (including the Chief Financial Officer and Chief Accounting Officer), the internal auditors and the independent auditor, and have such other direct and independent interaction with such persons from time to time as the members of the Audit Committee deem appropriate.
+The Audit Committee shall meet periodically in separate executive sessions with management (including the Chief Financial Officer and Chief Accounting Officer), the Chief Audit Executive Officer and the independent auditor, and have such other direct and independent interaction with such persons from time to time as the members of the Audit Committee deem appropriate.

 The Audit Committee may request any officer or employee of the Company or the Company’s outside counsel or independent auditor to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.